nmtc-run/nmtc-run.github.io/pages/series-spring.md

 description: |- # retain newlines
   The Spring Series offers the trail community six short-distance races on a mix of surfaces—from creekside paths to gravel roads to sandy stretches along Lake Superior.
 Races are held across the Twin Ports—most on Wednesday evenings and one on a Sunday morning.
 The final race is followed by a potluck and prizes for all.
   <br><br>
   Entry is absolutely free.
-We welcome donations <a href="/donate">online</a> and in-person (look for the tip jar at the registration table of each race).
-All funds support the continued viability of the NMTC Spring & Fall Race Series, the Eugene Curnow Marathon, and the Minnesota Voyageur Trail Ultramarathon.
+We accept donations <a href="/donate">online</a> or at the race start.
 ---

 # Everyone is welcome

 All ages and abilities are welcome and well represented.
 The vibe is something akin to a neighborhood barbecue—a community event where old friends meet and new friends are made.
 Come join a bunch of folks who like to play in the woods!